 You break into the grounds, marvel at it all and then make your way deeper and deeper into the garden until you can see the exotic, fabulously expensive flower, the Semper Augustus tulip that everyone is talking about.
 There are hundreds of them.

-Well, there appears to be hundreds of them.
-On closer look you see that there is a strange wooden contraption sunken into the bed.
+Well, there appear to be hundreds of them.
+At a closer look, you see that there is a strange wooden contraption sunken into the bed.
 It has mirrors in it and where you thought there had been hundreds of tulips, there are actually only 10 or 20 flowers, and they’ve been reflected many, many times to create the illusion.

 Adriaen Pauw could afford everything but he didn’t get to have everything.